-When you bounded into Sutter’s arms
+When you bounded into the pitcher’s arms

-It seems too obvious an ascension
+It now seems too obvious an ascension

 Of a man who brushed his burst fingers

 Only when he was ashamed.

-In the beery afterglow,
+In the beery afterglow

-Your words as simple as you longed to be,
+Your words were as pat as

 You can do this, we know,

 But it’s the after —